nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 If a validation step fails, the presentation MUST be rejected.

-JWT credential and presentation encoding as specified by [VC data model](https://www.w3.org/TR/vc-data-model/#jwt-decoding) MUST be applied.
+JWT credential and presentation encoding as specified by [VC-DATA-MODEL] MUST be applied.

 ### 4.1 Supported formats

-The `did:web` DID method MUST be supported.
+The `did:web` DID method ([DID]) MUST be supported.
 Support for other methods is optional.
 Verifiable Presentations and Verifiable Credentials MUST be in JWT format.

 ## 5. Service Definition